Neighborhood Code 2024 Update

 The Impact

 Now, what does the Neighborhood Code change?
+The Good:

 • You can now build, at minimum, a quadplex (four units per building) on every residential lot in the city.

 • Maximum allowed density is removed entirely as a regulatory tool.
-There will no longer be an explicit density limit.

 Does The Code Go Far Enough?